Create a Website Account - Manage notification subscriptions, save form progress and more.

 While our Utilities Division maintains traffic control signals, the Public Works Department is not responsible for maintenance of street lighting.
 If you need to report a street light that is not working, please call Alliant Energy at 1-800-255-4268, or report the problem online at: Alliant Energy - Report a Street Light for Repair

-Citizens may choose to purchase voluntary warranty protection that will cover sewer line repairs up to $4,000, plus an additional allowance of $4,000 for public street cutting, if necessary.
-The program is offered at no cost to the City of Marshalltown, and no public funds are used to promote the program.
+Citizens may choose to purchase voluntary warranty protection that will cover up to $8,500 per service call with unlimited service calls and an unlimited annual benefit amount.
+The partnership for this program is offered at no cost to the City of Marshalltown, and no public funds are used to promote the program.

-We at the City urge you to read the Service Line Warranty Program’s information carefully and inquire of insurance provider if repairs to sewer line systems are covered in your homeowners insurance policy.
+We at the City urge you to read the Service Line Warranty Program’s information carefully and inquire with your insurance provider if repairs to sewer line systems are covered in your homeowner's insurance policy.
 If your policy does not cover sewer utility lines, we suggest that you look into this program.
-The following link has been furnished to aid you in your research and to demonstrate the National League of Cities Service Line Warranty Program and Service Line Warranties of America’s ability to ensure competent, quick and safe repairs to your sewer line in the event of a sewer line leak, break, or emergency.
+The following link has been furnished to aid you in your research and to demonstrate the National League of Cities Service Line Warranty Program and Service Line Warranties of America’s ability to ensure competent, quick, and safe repairs to your sewer line in the event of a sewer line leak, break, or emergency.

 National League of Cities